flxbe/bstruct/README.md

 ## Benchmarks

-Please see the source of the benchmarks in `benchmarks` directory.
+Please see the source of the benchmarks in the `benchmarks` directory.
 Feel free to create an issue or PR should there be a problem with the methodology.
 The benchmarks where executed using Python 3.10.4 on a MacBook Pro 2018 with a 2.3GHz i5 processor.